core-wg/comi/draft-ietf-core-comi.md

 * CoMI uses CoAP/UDP as transport protocol and CBOR as payload format
   {{I-D.ietf-core-yang-cbor}}.
 RESTCONF uses HTTP/TCP as transport
-  protocol and JSON {{RFC7159}} or XML {{XML}} as payload formats.
+  protocol and JSON or XML as payload formats.

 * CoMI encodes YANG identifier strings as numbers, where RESTCONF does not.

+* CoMI uses the methods FETCH and iPATCH to access multiple data nodes.
+  RESTCONF uses instead the HTTP method PATCH and the HTTP method GET with the "fields" Query parameter.

-* CoMI uses the methods FETCH and iPATCH, not used by RESTCONF.
-RESTCONF uses the HTTP methods HEAD, and OPTIONS, which are not used by CoMI.
+* RESTCONF uses the HTTP methods HEAD, and OPTIONS, which are not used by CoAP.

 * CoMI does not support "insert" query parameter (first, last, before, after) and the "point" query parameter which are supported by RESTCONF.